linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 ### Not Working

 - [ ] Sleep/Wake (haven't tested, but I don't think it does)
 - [ ] Booting up without a monitor (or dummy Displayport).
 This takes a much longer time to boot and the system is very laggy if there is no monitor plugged in.
 Seems like the iGPU is not activated, which makes everything lag.
 Disabling WiFi improves things, but that's not ideal as I am running this in headless mode (VNC in from time to time).
 I had to buy a dummy Displayport which activates the iGPU and performs normally with it.
 Let me know if there is a way to do it without the dummy plug or maybe the actual Macmini can't run headless either.
+This could also be fixed with an iMac SMBIOS, haven't tried it.

 ## Using the EFI